cloudfoundry-community-attic/LEGACY-bosh-getting-started/create-a-bosh/creating-a-bosh-from-scratch.md

 Check that SSH key credentials are setup.
 The following should return "ubuntu", and shouldn't timeout.

 ```
-server.ssh "whoami"
+server.ssh("whoami").first.stdout
+"ubuntu"
 ```

 Now create an elastic IP and associate it with the instance.
-(I did this via the console).

 ```
 address = connection.addresses.create